-- Recommending to the Board the annual salaries, incentive compensation, long-term incentive compensation, special or supplemental benefits or perquisites and any and all other compensation applicable to the Company's chief executive officer and other executive officers; - Reviewing and making recommendations to the Board regarding employment agreements, severance arrangements, deferred compensation arrangements, change in control agreements/provisions and any other similar compensation arrangements, in each case as, when and if appropriate, for the company's CEO and the other executive officers; - Reviewing and making recommendations to the Board regarding any corporate goals and objectives with respect to compensation for the Company's CEO and other executive officers and establishing and leading a process for the full Board to evaluate the performance of the CEO and other executive officers in light of those goals and objectives; - Reviewing and discussing with the CEO and reporting periodically to the Board plans for executive officer development and corporate succession plans for the CEO and other key executive officers and employees; - Administering the Company's equity compensation plans and recommending to the Board specific grants of options and other awards for all executive officers and determining the nature and extent of grants of options and other awards for all other employees; - Making recommendations to the Board with respect to any new equity compensation plan or any material change to any existing plans; and - Providing recommendations to the Board on compensation-related proposals to be considered at the Company's annual meeting of stockholders, including the frequency with which the Company should submit to stockholders an advisory vote on executive compensation, or Say on Pay.
+- Recommending to the Board the annual salaries, incentive compensation, long-term incentive compensation, special or supplemental benefits or perquisites, and any and all other compensation applicable to the Company's chief executive officer and other executive officers; - Reviewing and making recommendations to the Board regarding employment agreements, severance arrangements, deferred compensation arrangements, change in control agreements/provisions, and any other similar compensation arrangements, in each case as, when and if appropriate, for the Company's CEO and the other executive officers; - Reviewing and making recommendations to the Board regarding any corporate goals and objectives with respect to compensation for the Company's CEO and other executive officers and establishing and leading a process for the full Board to evaluate the performance of the CEO and other executive officers in light of those goals and objectives; - Reviewing and discussing with the CEO and reporting periodically to the Board plans for executive officer development and corporate succession plans for the CEO and other key executive officers and employees; - Administering the Company's equity compensation plans and recommending to the Board specific grants of options and other awards for all executive officers and determining the nature and extent of grants of options and other awards for all other employees; - Making recommendations to the Board with respect to any new equity compensation plan or any material change to any existing plans; and - Providing recommendations to the Board on compensation-related proposals to be considered at the Company's annual meeting of Stockholders, including the frequency with which the Company should submit to Stockholders an advisory vote on executive compensation, or Say on Pay.

 The Company's Compensation Committee has the authority to engage the services of outside experts and advisors as it deems necessary or appropriate to carry out its duties and responsibilities.
-During the fiscal year ending December 31, 2013, the Company did not engage a compensation consultant.

 Composition.
-The current members of the Compensation Committee are Dr. Marshbanks, and Messrs.
-Mangano and Raynor.
-Dr. Marshbanks is the Chair of the Compensation Committee.
+The current members of the Compensation Committee are Mr. Brown, Dr. Marshbanks, Mr. Raynor and Mr. Lankau.
+Mr. Brown is the Chair of the Compensation Committee.
 Each of the current members of the committee is an "independent director" under the Listing Rules of The NASDAQ Stock Market and a "non-employee director" within the meaning of Rule 16b-3 under the Exchange Act.